-• Technology for Hydrogen Generation & ROG PSA from M/s Linde, Germany
+• Technology for Hydrogen Generation & ROG PSA from M/s Linde, Germany vii.
+Off-gas to Ethanol at Panipat Refinery from PSA Off gas of HGU

 The year of import: 2018-19.

 Whether the technology been fully absorbed: The project is in implementation stage.
 Expected commissioning of HGU plant by December 2022.